gocd/docs.go.cd/user/installation/installing_go_agent.md

     ![Go Agent OSX Config](../resources/images/cruise_agent_osx_config.png)

+#### Override environment variables (Mac OSX installer)

+You can override default environment variables by:

+1. Overriding them during startup:

+    ``` {.code}
+    PATH=$PATH:/usr/local/bin open /Applications/Go\ Agent.app
+    ```

+2. Overriding them using a file: The file "~/Library/Application Support/Go Agent/overrides.env" is sourced as a part of the agent startup, and it can be setup to change environment variables.
+For instance, changing the contents of that file to:

+    ``` {.code}
+    PATH=$PATH:/usr/local/bin
+    ```

+    will set the PATH appropriately for the Go Agent.

 ### Linux

 > You must be logged in as root, or use *sudo*, to install Go on Linux.
 Go agent also requires that the Oracle or Open JRE or JDK - version 6 or above - is installed.